 Tesla reckons it has an ace up its sleeve with the Model S, as the car’s software packages are updated every few months - much like a personal computer.
 According to one company source this means the car ‘improves over time instead of depreciating’.
 This thinking certainly seems to have contributed to strong residual values, as expert data suggests the Model S will hold onto almost 60% of its original value over three years and 36,000 miles.

 - 1Tesla Model S reviewThe all-electric Tesla Model S is an executive car for industry pioneers that want to make a statement

 - 2Engines, performance and drivePerformance is, erm, electrifying... but heavy batteries mean cornering feels disappointingly leaden

-- 3MPG, CO2 and Running Costs - currently readingMinimal running costs and tax-breaks are appealing, but Tesla's free charge points are few and far between
+- 3MPG, CO2 and Running Costs - currently readingMinimal running costs and tax-breaks are appealing, while Tesla's free charge points are growing in number

 - 4Interior, design and technologyIf you want to feel part of a digital future, the Model S is sure to impress

 - 5Practicality, comfort and boot spaceThe Tesla Model S has a futuristic luxury feel that belies an improbably practical interior